Rethinkers/awok/docs/awok_overview.md

 # awok Overview

-## Purpose
+## Description
 awok is a knowledge management platform that models logical and probabilistic connections between units of knowledge.
-A unit of knowledge can be a collection of documents, a single phrase, or anything in between.
+A unit of knowledge is conceptually a proposition, but it is up to the user or user-programmed agent to decide what constitutes a proposition and what it means.  awok focuses not on the content of the propositions, but their logical relationships.
+For example, propositions A and B might be related by the logical relationship ```if A then B```.

+## Objective
 The purpose of awok is to allow a user to accomplish any of the following goals:

 * __delineate__ the logical structure of documents, collections of documents, fragments of documents and other sets of text data;
 * __visualize__ such logical structures;
 * __validate__ such logical structures to determine if they are sound, and if not, identify the error;
 * __evaluate__ such logical structures to determine the truth or probability of potential conclusions given the truth or probability of selected premises;
+* __explore__ what happens when assumptions are changed;
 * __define__ abstract models of logical structures;
 * __apply__ such abstract models to new sets of knowledge; and
 * __export__ this value-added knowledge .